craigmichaelmartin/suprematism-donut-chart/README.md

 #### Inputs
 - `values: Array<number> | number` - The values the donut chart will display.
 If displaying a percentage, simply pass in the single percent number.
 This input is mandatory.
-- `outerRadius: number` - The outer radius of the donut chart.
-This input is mandatory.
-- `innerRadius: number` - The inner radius of the donut chart.
-This input is mandatory.
+- `thicknessPct: number` - The thickness of the donut as a percentage.
+Will default to 20% if no value is specified.
-- `text: string` - A value to be displayed.
-If there is a single number for `values`, that number will be used.
 - `colors: Array<string>` - An array of colors to use for the donut sections.
 This defaults to `d3.schemeCategory20`.
 Alternatively, these sections may be styled using the exposed element classes (see below).

 #### Hooks